ritz078/embed-js/README.md

       videoWidth        : 640,
       //height of the video frame (in pixels) videoHeight       : 390,
-      //(Mandatory) The authorization key obtained from google's developer console for using youtube data api ytAuthKey         : 'xxxxxxx',
+      //( Mandatory ) The authorization key obtained from google's developer console for
+      //using youtube data api and map embed api gdevAuthKey         : 'xxxxxxx',
+      //Set google map location embed
+      // Use @(place-name) to use this feature .
+Eg: @(Sydney) locationEmbed       :true,
       //Instructs the library whether or not to highlight code syntax. highlightCode     : true,
       //Instructs the library whether or not embed the tweets